ColinDuquesnoy/QDarkStyleSheet/README.md

 License
 ---------

-This project is licensed under the LGPL v3
+This project is licensed under the MIT license.

 Installation